AdobeDocs/dynamic-media-developer-resources.it-IT/help/aem-is-ir-api/is-api/image-serving-api-ref/r-examples-is.md

 # Esempi di Image Server{#image-server-examples}

-Questo argomento verrà collegato agli esempi di Image Server.
+Questo argomento contiene un collegamento agli esempi del server immagini.
 <!-- As of August 29 (and likely months or years before this date), none of the links below work anymore! -->